 Retirement Village accreditation

-The Australian Retirement Village Accreditation Scheme (ARVAS) is set to launch soon and will be the new exclusive industry accreditation scheme for retirement villages, communities and seniors housing operators in Australia.
-ARVAS will provide village residents and their families assurance in the quality of their community.
+The Australian Retirement Village Accreditation Scheme (ARVAS) is the exclusive industry accreditation scheme for retirement villages, communities and seniors housing operators in Australia.
+ARVAS aims to provide village residents and their families assurance in the quality of their community.

 ARVAS has been created jointly by the Property Council of Australia and Leading Age Services Australia (LASA) and replaces previous industry schemes, including Lifemark and the International Retirement Community Accreditation Scheme (IRCAS).

 QIP is the authorised accreditation provider against the ARVAS Standards on behalf of the Property Council and LASA, with relevant sector experience having accredited against the IRCAS Standards for LASA and Aged and Community Services Australia (ACSA) since 2011.

 Aged Care Support Services accreditation